BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/tutorials.rst

 Tutorials
 *********

-Here given are tutorials/demonstrations of the EBMs listed below.

-All of them are supplemented within the installation directory under *~/lowEBMs/Tutorials/* or can otherwise be accessed from the git repository under https://github.com/BenniSchmiedel/Climate-Modelling/tree/master/lowEBMs/Tutorials.
+Here given is a list of tutorial-/demonstration-EBMs which are supplemented within the installation directory under *~/lowEBMs/Tutorials/* or can otherwise be accessed from the git repository under https://github.com/BenniSchmiedel/Climate-Modelling/tree/master/lowEBMs/Tutorials.

 .. contents:: EBM tutorial files:

 For the physical background see :doc:`Model types <models>` and the explanation of usage see :doc:`How to use <howtouse>`.
-The explanation of additional functions and ther usage can be looked up in the :doc:`functions' definitions <code/functions>`.
+The explanation of additional functions and ther usage can be looked up in the :doc:`functions' definitions <code/functions>` or in the referenced literature.

 0D EBM (simple)
 ===============